Yannpink/pinksale-knowledge/Other Services.md

 ## Important Note

-Contact Saul Pink - The owner of Pinksale (https://t.me/SaulPink) for better discounts on all services.
+Contact Saul Pink - The owner of Pinksale (a.k.a CEO) (https://t.me/SaulPink) for better discounts on all services.